 It is hard to argue against the observation that very few children manage to emerge from their parents divorce without carrying some sort of mental scars with them into their new chapter of childhood under the guidance of a single parent.

 Divorce is an unfortunate and sometimes painful process with emotions running high, even if the split is amicable.
-You only have to ask a divorce lawyer in Singapore from IRB Law LLP or another suitably qualified person for that matter, and they will normally be able to tell you that many parents almost always have their kid’s best interests at heart from the outset.
+You only have to ask a divorce lawyer in Singapore from IRB Law LLP or another suitably qualified person for that matter.
+Your family lawyer will normally be able to tell you that many parents almost always have their kid’s best interests at heart from the outset.

 Keep adult issues away from children